marchof/three4j/README.md

 ### Lookups

 Sending a Threema message requires you to know the eight character long Threema ID of the receiver.
-Users my choose to register their telephone number or email address with their account which can then be queried to lookup their Threema ID.
+Users may choose to register their telephone number or email address with their account which can then be queried to lookup their Threema ID.
 Note that we do not disclose the actual data but only send hash values: